Therp/Therp-Addons/override_mail_recipients/README.rst

 mail address.
 This will cause emails not to be send out at all.

 If you fill in a valid email address, this address will receive all emails send from the system.
+You could also add several mail addresses, separated by comma's.

-To resume normal mail processing, set this parameter to 'disable' (litterally).
+To resume normal mail processing, set this parameter to 'disable' (literally).
+Or you could just uninstall this module.